 - Stipends and clock hours are available!

 The applications for the Junior program educator position have closed, but we are now recruiting teachers for the WAS Sophomore program.
 The teacher application deadline for the WAS Sophomore program is Friday, February 2, 2018.

 The junior level program runs from mid-November to early April and has students participating in an online course consisting of ten bi-weekly lessons and a final project.
 If they successfully complete the online curriculum, students can apply to receive five University of Washington natural science (ESS 102) credits and are invited to participate in a six-day summer residency experience at The Museum of Flight.
 The Summer Residency provides students to the opportunity to work with STEM professionals, NASA scientists, university students and STEM educators to plan a human mission to Mars.

 · You must currently be a junior in high school.

 · You must have Internet accessibility and be a Washington State resident to participate in Phase One.

 · You must be a US citizen to participate in Phase Two.

-The 2017-18 junior program application is available now and will be due Friday, November 3, 2017.
-Phase One begins Thursday November 16th with assignments due every two weeks until April 5th, 2018.
+The 2017-18 junior program application was due Friday, November 3, 2017.
+Phase One began Thursday November 16th with assignments due every two weeks until April 5th, 2018.